CiscoTestAutomation/getting-started/start-guide/quickstart/deviceapis.rst

     config_interface_mtu
     ...

-If you try to perform a function that we don't yet support, the |library| returns the following exception:
+If you try to perform an operation that we don't yet support, the |library| returns the following exception:

  .. code-block:: python